Freiburg Vision Test ‘FrACT’

 Show operation info at start of each run

 If enabled, a brief explanation of the response keys appears at he beginning of each run.
-Switch off, of course, when you’re experienced {default: «on»}.
+Switch off, of course, as soon as you’re experienced {default: «on»}.

 Enable touch controls